-Forest managers manage forests and woodlands to make sure that good quality timber is produced for commercial purposes.
+Forest or Wildlife managers manage forests and woodlands to make sure that good quality timber is produced for commercial purposes.
 They also deal with conservation matters and develop facilities for recreation in the forest.
 They balance the economic and social demands for forest and land use.
-They are known as beat managers in the Forestry Commission.

 You could be:

 planning, managing and organising the annual programme of work in the forest

 preparing and controlling budgets, and carrying out other administrative tasks

 organising the marketing and sale of timber

 arranging the planting, thinning, felling, transporting and sale of trees

 monitoring the condition of the forest, looking for any signs of disease